 • Persistent breathlessness

 • Loss of appetite or unexplained weight loss

-As well as finger clubbing, there are other less common symptoms of lung cancer.
-These include:
+There are other less common symptoms of lung cancer, these include:

 • A high temperature (fever) of 38C (100.4F) or above